119th Rifle Division: 1st Formation

-The division was organized at Krasnoyarsk in the Siberian Military District in 1939 as a motor rifle division, as part of the pre-war expansion of the Red Army.
+The division was first organized at Krasnoyarsk in the Siberian Military District on August 19, 1939, as a motor rifle division, as part of the pre-war expansion of the Red Army.
+It carried the name "Krasnoyarsk" as an honorific for the duration of this formation.
+Kombrig Aleksandr Dmitrievich Berezin took command on the day it formed.
+This officer had previously led the 94th Rifle Division, would have his rank modernized to major general on June 5, 1940, and would lead the 119th for the duration of its 1st formation.
 It was moved to the Finnish front from January to March 1940, but only its artillery took part in the fighting.
 After returning to the Siberian Military District it was reorganized as a regular rifle division in April.
 As of June 22, 1941, it comprised: